UN-OCHA/hpc-actions/README.md

       (if the current branch is `env/<stage|staging>`).
 * Pushes to `env/<name>` (non-staging/production branches):
   * Run the docker build
-  * Push the image to DockerHub, using the name of the environment as a tag.
+  * Push the image to AWS ECR, using the name of the environment as a tag.
 * Pushes to `hotfix/<name>`:
   * Check if there is an open pull request for this branch:
     * If there is not: fail